framely/community/docs/guide/concepts.md

 ## Type Systems
 Services can be described by its schema, using description languages such as [OpenAPI](https://swagger.io/docs/specification/data-models/).
 The core of the API schema is its type system, which is needed to describe data types for the input and output parameters for the service functions.
-To make it easy to build conversational interface for any services, in addition to primitive type and enums, OpenCUI type system also supports arrays, user defined types with builtin inheritance and polymorphism behaviors.
+To make it easy to build conversational interface for any services, OpenCUI type system supports **built-in types** like primitive types and enums,  for example `java.time.LacalTime`, `kotlin.Int`, `kotlin.Boolean`, etc. These built-in types are usually automatically imported into projects, if not, you can [import](../reference/platform/reusability.md#import) them manually, and then you can view them under the Imported tab.
+You can explore more built-in types in [sytem.java](https://build.opencui.io/org/5f531ff3b18cde225665fcf3/agent/5fa26c1a22714e8c5b7b9ea3/entity), [sytem.kotlin](https://build.opencui.io/org/5f531ff3b18cde225665fcf3/agent/5fa21ced93f59e8e4f65839a/entity) and [io.opencui.core](https://build.opencui.io/org/633db11928e4f04b5f8443b4/agent/633f953f28e4f04b5f8443b7/entity?page=0&imported=false&search=).
+In addition to built-in types, OpenCUI type system also supports arrays, user defined types with built-in inheritance and polymorphism behaviors.

 A data type (or simply type) defines what operations can be applied to its instances, and the behavior on these instances resulted from these operations.
-As a conversational user interface framework, the types you can define on OpenCUI, including intent, frame and entity, have their conversational behavior defined in three layers.
+As a conversational user interface framework, the types you can define on OpenCUI, including skill, frame and entity, have their conversational behavior defined in three layers.
 In schema layer, they are directly mapped into hosting language data types (currently Java/Kotlin) so that it can be used to invoke the service functions directly; in interaction layer, how to collect user preferences are defined via dialog annotation; finally in language layer, these same types directly encode the semantics of utterances, and builder can use exemplar and template to control how to convert between natural text and structured representation back and forth.

 ### Skills
-Generally, an intent represents what a user wants, at the same time, it is essentially a function that a user can access through conversations for businesses.
+Generally, a skill represents what a user wants, at the same time, it is essentially a function that a user can access through conversations for businesses.

-In OpenCUI, intent, as a composite CUI data type for functions, is designed to define a self-contained conversational component that delivers some functionality to a user.
+In OpenCUI, skill, as a composite CUI data type for functions, is designed to define a self-contained conversational component that delivers some functionality to a user.
 This means that all three aspects of conversational service delivery need to be defined on top of the corresponding data type:
 1. collect what user wants through slot filling
 2. invoke function using collected slot value as input parameter
 3. verbalize the service result and render them in channel.